pacemaximiliano/slack-audit-console/README.md

 # ⚡ Slack Audit Console

-A local web application to monitor and visualize audit log events from Slack apps in **Enterprise Grid** workspaces, using a Pull model.
+A local web application to monitor and visualize audit log events from Slack apps in **Enterprise** workspaces, using a Pull model.

 ![Dashboard Preview](docs/screenshot.png)